Ryushin Shouchi Ryu: History

 The Tenshinshō Jigen-ryū would see a revival under the 13th headmaster, Ueno Yasuyuki Genshin (上野 靖之 源心, 1913- 1973), when he began instructing in Asakusa, Tokyo until his death in 1973.
 It was at this time that Kawabata Terutaka (河端 照孝, b.
 July 12, 1940) began his swordsmanship training at the Sōgō Budō Shōbukan, which was founded in 1964 by his father and was under the guidance of Ueno Yasuyuki Genshin.
 After Ueno's death Kawabata would continue his training and eventually establish the Seiseikan in Akabane, Tokyo where he founded the Ryūshin Jigen-ryū in 2006.
 In 2008, Kawabata's best student, Yahagi Kunikazu (矢作 訓一, b.
 April 5, 1948), would become the second headmaster of the Ryūshin Jigen-ryū.

 In 2011, to clarify the purpose of the school in cultivating the mind and conditioning the body through rigorous training, the original name of the school, Ryūshin Jigen-ryū, was changed to Ryushin Shouchi Ryu.
 The name Ryushin Shouchi Ryu was selected by the founder, Kawabata Terutaka.
 Ryūshin (柳心) means "Mind or Heart of the Willow tree" and invokes the image of a tree which does not lose its leaves even in winter; while Shouchi (照智) can be translated as "shining wisdom".
 Together, these characters convey the sense of “establishing in the world an unmovable wisdom and everyday mind by means of a strong yet flexible body and spirit.”

 In 2023, Yahagi appointed Watanabe Yoshio (渡邊喜雄, b.
 1949) as his successor.

 Today, the Ryushin Shouchi Ryu is practiced across the globe with several schools in the United States, Europe and Japan.
-Every year, Yahagi makes official trips to conduct training courses abroad, where he receives the warm support of his overseas students.
 The Ryushin Shouchi Ryu also takes part in the Annual Kobudo Dedication Demonstrations (Kobudō Hōnō Enbu Taikai) at Katori Shrine every year; an event that has been taking place for over 25 years.